-The internet is filled with search engines that helps anyone find anything.
+The Internet is filled with search engines that help anyone find anything.
 If it is on the Internet, a search engine can find it, provided the searcher uses the correct keywords and is prepared to dig through pages of other, similar websites that use the same keywords.

 The successful freelance writer knows how to use search engines to find pertinent and true information about the topics they choose or are hired to cover.
 Google’s advanced search is one of the most comprehensive and thorough search engine devices on the planet.
 Knowing how to utilize the advanced Google search is a major plus for the content writer or anyone looking for specific information.

-Recommended Reading: 5 Steps To More Accurate And Efficient Google Search
+5 Steps to More Accurate and Efficient Google Search

 A Social Disease

-This allows the writer to pose more interesting material, show contrasting ideas and growth, and use quotes both old and new to indicate change in subject, and popular opinion shifts.
+This allows the writer to pose more interesting material, show contrasting ideas and growth, and use quotes both old and new to indicate a change in subject and popular opinion shifts.

 As an example, the Empire State Building was completed in 1931 and was at that time the tallest building on the planet.
-While this is interesting, it is even more compelling to learn that the Chrysler Building; completed a year earlier, was the tallest building (for 1 year) and it was not believed a building could go any higher.
+While this is interesting, it is even more compelling to learn that the Chrysler Building, completed a year earlier, was the tallest building (for one year), and it was not believed a building could go any higher.
 The pyramid shape of the Empire State Building, the first to use it, is how this was accomplished.

 Without looking at older posts on the matter, a researcher would not find this in articles about the Empire State Building.
-It shows not only a shift in beliefs less than a year apart, it also tells the reader how it was accomplished.
+It shows not only a shift in beliefs less than a year apart but also how it was accomplished.

 Quibbling in Quotes

-You may fool all the people some of the time; you can even fool some of the people all the time; but you can’t fool all of the people all the time.
-[Sic] This quote, attributed to Abraham Lincoln. or P.T.
+You may fool all the people sometimes; you can even fool some of the people all the time, but you can’t fool everyone all the time.
+[Sic] This quote, attributed to Abraham Lincoln.
+Or P.T.
 Barnum, depending upon where you find the information, also applies to freelance content writing.